|Distance||783 miles (1263 km)|

 Conditions of entry:

-The information above was last checked on 11/06/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight from Madrid to London before travelling.
+The information above was last checked on 23/10/2021.
+Remember to review the latest COVID-19 travel safety regulations for your flight to London from Madrid as this information can change.

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 11/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your flight to Madrid from London closer to your date of departure here.
+Last checked on 24/10/2021.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your flight to Madrid from London.

-Omio customers most frequently book their flights from Madrid Barajas Airport to London Heathrow Airport.
+Omio travellers most frequently book a flight from Madrid Barajas Airport to London Heathrow Airport for this route.

-You can find the most popular departure airport for this trip, Madrid Barajas Airport, located approximately 0 miles (0 km) from the city centre of Madrid.
-The most popular arrival airport in London, called London Heathrow Airport, is located around 0 miles (0 km) away from its city centre.
+You can find the most popular departure airport for this journey, Madrid Barajas Airport, located approximately 7 miles (12 km) from the city centre of Madrid.
+The most popular arrival airport in London, called London Heathrow Airport, is located around 14 miles (23 km) away from its city centre.
 To reach the city centre of London from London Heathrow Airport, check what taxi services, airport shuttle services or public transportation options are available.

 Here are some other resources that might have the information you need